 My part: start to practice filling my mind with things that are “true, noble, reputable, authentic, (and so on).
 Practice building a habit of starting each day thinking and meditating on these positive words.
 Write down a few of those thoughts.

 God’s part: make everything come together, work together, help me sense his wholeness, settle me down, and work me into one of his most excellent harmonies.
 All I can do each day is my part.
 God is responsible to do his part.
 He doesn’t need my help meeting his end of the bargain.
 In fact, knowing self-sufficiency had caused me to “fall down in great torment”, I was ready to do the easy part and leave the “hard part” to God.

 I still am in recovery.
 I’m at peace with this fact, although some days it’s frustrating.
 I still have PTSD triggers, panic attacks, and experience waves of debilitating discouragement.
 But oh how much God has helped me.
 Like I said, I can’t take credit.
-I journaled persistently to no avail.
+I journaled persistently on my own to no avail.
 It’s the word of God that has set me free from intrusive thoughts and continues to bring me forward in recovery.